DSchroer/schroer.ca/source/_posts/minecraft.md

 ## Networking

-Finally I need to take my personal website `schroer.ca` and link it to the newly created cloud DNS records within Google Cloud.
+Finally I need to take my website `schroer.ca` and link it to the newly created cloud DNS records within Google Cloud.
 The reason I did this is to make sure that my friends have an easy to remember URL for the server and if I want to make changes I can do so without them being affected.
 Using the `mine` subdomain I setup the following DNS records that give Google Cloud control over that subdomain.

 ```dns
 ;; NS Records